esaipavan/esaipavan/README.md

 ## 👨‍💻 About Me
 I'm a Python and web development enthusiast from Andhra Pradesh.
-I enjoy learning new technologies and building simple, useful applications.
+I enjoy learning new technologies, building beginner projects, and improving my coding skills.
-Currently improving my skills in Python, JavaScript, MySQL, and React.
+Currently focusing on Python, JavaScript, MySQL, and Web Scraping.

 ---